Student Organizations Handbook

 General student organizations are those that do not receive funding through student self-assessed fees.

-2. Approved use of a University vehicle will be determined by University officials using the Travel Request Form.
-Approvers include the dean of student services, vice president for student affairs, and director of facilities and plant operations.
+- Approved use of a University vehicle will be determined by University officials using the Travel Request Form.
+Approvers include the dean of student support and advocacy, senior vice president for student affairs, and director of facilities and plant operations.

 Assessed-Chartered Student Organizations